BitMind-AI/bittensor-mcp/DEVELOPMENT.md

 1. Update the version in package.json
 2. Commit and push your changes to the main branch
-3. The Version Check workflow will automatically:
+3. The Version Check and Release workflow will automatically:
    - Detect the version change
    - Create and push a tag matching the new version
-4. The Release workflow will then:
    - Check out the code with submodules
    - Set up Node.js 22.x and Python
    - Install dependencies